Iowa vs. Bowling Green Women's Basketball Predictions & Picks - December 2

 Iowa Schedule Analysis

-- The Hawkeyes notched their signature win of the season on November 9, when they claimed an 80-76 victory over the Virginia Tech Hokies, who rank inside the top 100 (No. 56) in our computer rankings.
+- The Hawkeyes' signature win of the season came in an 80-76 victory against the No. 9 Virginia Tech Hokies on November 9.

-- The Hawkeyes have one win against Quadrant 1 opponents, tied for the 15th-most in the country.
+- The Hawkeyes have one win versus Quadrant 1 teams, tied for the 15th-most in the nation.

-- Iowa has four wins against Quadrant 2 teams, the most in the nation.
+- Iowa has four wins against Quadrant 2 opponents, the most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!